DataONEorg/d1_python/d1_client_cli/doc/source/ref_session.rst

 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------
 **System Metadata**
 -----------------------------------------------------------------------------------------------------------------------------------------------
+_`algorithm`              SYSTEM DEFAULT        String   Checksum algorithm to use when calculating the checksum for a Science Data Object
-_`object-format`          None                  String   ID for the Object Format to use when generating System Metadata _`submitter`              None                  String   Subject of the submitter to use when generating System Metadata _`rights-holder`          None                  String   Subject of the rights holder to use when generating System Metadata _`origin-mn`              None                  String   Originating Member Node to use when generating System Metadata _`authoritative-mn        None                  String   Authoritative Member Node to use when generating System Metadata _`algorithm`              SYSTEM DEFAULT        String   Checksum algorithm to use when calculating the checksum for a Science Data Object
+_`authoritative-mn`       None                  String   Authoritative Member Node to use when generating System Metadata _`origin-mn`              None                  String   Originating Member Node to use when generating System Metadata _`format-id`              None                  String   ID for the Object Format to use when generating System Metadata _`rights-holder`          None                  String   Subject of the rights holder to use when generating System Metadata _`submitter`              None                  String   Subject of the submitter to use when generating System Metadata
 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------
 **Search**
 -----------------------------------------------------------------------------------------------------------------------------------------------
-_`from-date`              None                  String   Start time used by operations that accept a time range _`to-date`                None                  String   End time used by operations that accept a time range _`search-object-format`   None                  String   Include only objects of this format _`query`                  `*:*`                 String   Query string (SOLR or Lucene query syntax) for searches _`query-type`             solr                  String   Select search engine (currently, only SOLR is available)
+_`from-date`              None                  String   Start time used by operations that accept a time range _`to-date`                None                  String   End time used by operations that accept a time range _`search-format-id`       None                  String   Include only objects of this format _`query`                  `*:*`                 String   Query string (SOLR or Lucene query syntax) for searches _`query-type`             solr                  String   Select search engine (currently, only SOLR is available)
 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------